walmartlabs/thorax/docs/collection.md

     Thorax.View.on({
       collection: {
-        reset: function() {
+        reset: function(collectionView) {
-          //"this" will refer to the view
+          //"this" will refer to the view which called
+          //the collection helper
         }
       }
     });

-The `collection` helper itself is implemented in this way.
+Each collection event callback is called with the generated collection view prepended to the arguments.

 ## Thorax.CollectionView